Royalty in India

 Maharanis: The Extraordinary Tale of Four Indian Queens and Their Journey From Purdah to Parliament by Lucy Moore.
 Follows the lives of four maharajas' wives from the final days of the British Empire to the present.

 Muslim Women, Reform and Princely Patronage by Siobhan Lambert-Hurley.
-Examines the emergence of a Muslim women's movement in India.
-The state of Bhopal, a Muslim principality in central India, was ruled by women throughout the 19th and 20th centuries, most notably the last Begam of Bhopal, Nawab Sultan Jahan Begam.
+Bhopal, a Muslim principality in central India, was ruled by women throughout the 19th and 20th centuries.

 The Princes of India in the Endgame of Empire, 1917-1947 by Ian Copland.
 Explains that 20th century Indian royals were not mere puppets of the British, but important figures in their own right.

 Sovereignty, Power, Control: Politics in the State of Western India, 1916-1947 by John McLeod.
-Examines the mechanics of political interaction in princely India.
 Topics include the princes' right to collect duty on imported goods, British policy toward youthful princes, and the honours system.

 Empire of the Sikhs: The Life and Times of Maharaja Ranjit Singh by Patwant Singh and Jyoti M. Rai.
-One of the most powerful and charismatic Indian rulers of the early 19th century, Ranjit Singh unified the warring chiefdoms of the Punjab, gave employment to defeated foes, and honored others' religious faiths.
-This biography uses Indian and European eye-witness accounts.
+Biography of the powerful and charismatic 19th century ruler who unified the warring chiefdoms of the Punjab.

 Ranjit Singh: A Secular Sikh Sovereign by K.S.
 Duggal.
 About Ranjit Singh, Maharaja of the Punjab, 1780-1839.